Mascarpone-Strawberry Shortcake

 - Cut the Biskuit (sponge cake) into 3 layers.
 Look how fluffy they are:

 - Soak the first layer (which was at the bottom) with some of the cold syrup.
-This layer will get the most syrup since it’s at the bottom and it is the hardest from all the layers.
+This layer will get the most syrup since it’s at the bottom and it is the hardest of all the layers.
 If your top layer is not equal, you may exchange the layers.

 - Add a thin layer of cream.